FI-Mihej/Cengal/cengal/parallel_execution/asyncio/ashared_memory_manager/versions/v_0/docs/README.md

 ## Conclusion

-This Python package provides a robust solution for interprocess communication, supporting a variety of Python data structures, types, and third-party libraries.
+This Python package provides a robust solution for inter-process communication, supporting a variety of Python data structures, types, and third-party libraries.
 Its lock-free synchronization and asyncio compatibility make it an ideal choice for high-performance, concurrent execution.

 # Based on [Cengal](https://github.com/FI-Mihej/Cengal)